USEPA/haztrak/docs/haztrak_book/src/design/sdd.md

 ## Scope

-The scope of this project is to develop a single page web application (SPA) that demonstrates how hazardous waste management software can interface with the Environmental Protection Agency's (EPA) [e-manifest system](../e-Manifest.md) to electronically track hazardous waste and leverage resources exposed by the [e-Manifest web services](https://github.com/USEPA/e-manifest) to properly manage hazardous waste.
+The scope of this project is to develop a web application that demonstrates how hazardous waste management software can interface with the Environmental Protection Agency's (EPA) [e-manifest system](../e-Manifest.md) to electronically track hazardous waste and leverage resources exposed by the [RCRAInfo](https://rcrainfo.epa.gov/rcrainfoprod/action/secured/login) to properly manage hazardous waste.

-The web application consists of a [user interface](#front-end) that allows users to input information related to hazardous waste management, including information about the waste generators, transporters, and disposal facilities.
-The application will then utilize the e-Manifest system's web services to electronically track the hazardous waste throughout its lifecycle, from cradle-to-grave.
+The web application consists of a series of services such as a [single page application (SPA)](#front-end) and [HTTP server](#back-end) that allows users to input information related to hazardous waste management, including information about the waste generators, transporters, and disposal facilities.
+The web application will then utilize the e-Manifest system's web services to electronically track the hazardous waste throughout its lifecycle, from cradle-to-grave.